-According to the site visits conducted along the route of the above-mentioned OHTLs, the impacts of the project will be limited to agriculture lands (includes loss of income to the farmers) as there are neither industrial, nor residential, nor commercial structures located along the route of the two OHTLs.
-The compensation for loss of crops and trees is considered as temporary1 because it is limited to the construction phase.
+According to the site visits conducted along the route of the above-mentioned OHTLs, the impacts of the project will be limited to agriculture lands (includes loss of income to the farmers) as there are neither industrial, nor commercial structures located along the route of the OHTL.
+The compensation for loss of crops and trees is considered as temporary because it is limited to the construction phase.
 However, during the operation and maintenance phase, there are two types of compensation:

-- Permanent2 compensation will be for the land used by the towers after finishing the excavation and installation work; and - Temporary compensation will be for the damaged lands impacted in case of maintenance activities.
+- Permanent compensation will be for the land used by the towers after finishing the excavation and installation work; and the restrictions to plant tall trees that above 7meter in the Right-of-Way; and - Temporary compensation will be for the damaged lands impacted in case of maintenance activities or construction activities, with no permanent impact.